Monday-Friday7:30 a.m.-5:30 p.m.

 The Lariat Trail, also known as the Lariat Loop Road, to Lookout Mountain Park at the top of Lookout Mountain completed by William “Cement Bill” Williams.

-Buffalo Bill buried on top of Lookout Mountain near the current site of the Pahaska Tepee, built in 1921 as his museum.
+Buffalo Bill, who died January 10, 1917, is buried on top of Lookout Mountain near the current site of the Pahaska Tepee, built in 1921 as his museum.
+20,000 mourners attend.

 Work completed on the Grand Chief Hosa Lodge in Genesee Park.
 Designed by Jules Jacques Benois Benedict.

 Spanish influenza epidemic hits Jefferson County, hospitalizing hundreds and claiming lives including Golden City Councilor Oscar Nolin and pharmacist Henry Foss.
 All public meetings and assemblies are banned.